 Overview Diagram

-The USRP or Universal Software Radio Peripheral is used to both transmit signals and receive signals to then process.
+The USRP or Universal Software Radio Peripheral is used to both transmit signals and receive signals to be processed.
 Four USRP’s are placed in each of the corners of the room.
 This is done to ensure signals can be processed throughout the entire room.
 Three targets or sensors with Energy Harvesting Devices connected to an antenna and receiver are placed randomly throughout the room.
 The targets communicate voltage levels of a supercapactior located on the Energy Harvesting Device.
 This information is then used in conjunction with localization methods to determine their locations and the lowest charged target.
 The USRP’s will also process signals from the robot to determine its location.
 The robot is carrying a RF signal transmitter or the signal that we will be harvesting the energy from.
 When the locations of the targets and robots are known as well as which target to go to first, the robot will then drive to the correct target to charge it.
 The process will then be repeated until all targets have been charged.
 A visual of the project can be seen below in Figure 1.

 Figure 1.
 Overview Diagram.